pemo11/psdocshelper/README.md

-# psdocshelper
+# psdocxhelper

-PowerShell-Cmdlets for creating and extracting docx files
+A few PowerShell-Cmdlets for creating and extracting docx files